Chart Color Schemes

 Branxton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Branxton's population is estimated at around 2,483 as of Nov 2025.
-This reflects an increase of 228 people (10.1%) since the 2021 Census, which reported a population of 2,255 people.
-The change is inferred from the resident population of 2,320 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 78 validated new addresses since the Census date.
-This level of population equates to a density ratio of 77 persons per square kilometer, providing significant space per person and potential room for further development.
-The suburb of Branxton's 10.1% growth since the 2021 census exceeded the non-metro area (5.1%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 73.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025 the Branxton statistical area's population is estimated at around 2,584.
+This reflects an increase of 329 people since the 2021 Census, which reported a population of 2,255.
+The change is inferred from AreaSearch's resident population estimate of 2,403 following examination of the latest ERP data release by the ABS (June 2024), and an additional 78 validated new addresses since the Census date.
+This level of population equates to a density ratio of 81 persons per square kilometer.
+The Branxton's 14.6% growth since the 2021 census exceeded both the non-metro area (5.7%) and the state average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 73.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to increase by 1,691 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 76.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth is predicted over the period, with the Branxton (SA2) expected to increase by 1,703 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 70.4% in total over the 17 years.

 Frequently Asked Questions - Population